top of page

 Burger King Ad

-I've been home in the UK for 3 days and while I know it's supposed to be summer the temperature hasn't gone over 14C and everyone's wearing jumpers and jackets and I'm beginning to doubt the weather person's prediction for a heatwave
+I've been home in the UK for 3 days, and while I know it's supposed to be summer, the temperature hasn't gone over 14C, and everyone's wearing jumpers and jackets, and I'm beginning to doubt the weather person's prediction for a heatwave

-That's not to say it won't happen but I'm not sure how much trust to put in their words
+That's not to say it won't happen, but I'm not sure how much trust to put in their words

-Similarly, the UK is currently in election campaign overdrive (Don't worry - This isn't going to be a political post) and it's hard to not notice the way words are used to frame different candidates.
-Words like "Incompetent"; "Out-of-Touch" and "Corrupt" have been splashed on newspapers as a way to instill fear about the competition.
+Similarly, the UK is currently in election campaign overdrive (Don't worry - This isn't going to be a political post), and it's hard not to notice the way words are used to frame different candidates.
+Words like "Incompetent,"; "Out-of-Touch," and "Corrupt" have been splashed on newspapers as a way to instill fear about the competition.

-But here's the thing most brands craft content to build trust on a superficial level and using the "We are Better than...." framework comes with pitfalls.
+But here's the thing: most brands craft content to build trust on a superficial level, and using the "We are Better than...." framework comes with pitfalls.

-Unfortunately, this type of ad gave their competitors a lot more free exposure - Coca-Cola appears more visibly than Pepsi with some even thinking it was an ad for KFC rather than Pepsi.
+Unfortunately, this type of ad gave their competitors a lot more free exposure - Coca-Cola appears more visibly than Pepsi, with some even thinking it was an ad for KFC rather than Pepsi.

-Burger King on the other hand, who most notably often presents itself as No2 to McDonald's, created one of the most eye-catching and impactful campaigns by doing something different....
+Burger King, on the other hand, who most notably often presents itself as No. 2 to McDonald's, created one of the most eye-catching and impactful campaigns by doing something different....

-Using the Show Not Tell strategy, where rather than telling customers they didn't use artificial preservatives as a reference to photographs by Karen Hanrahan* BK showed a time-lapse of their burger rotting.
+Using the Show Not Tell strategy, rather than telling customers they didn't use artificial preservatives as a reference to photographs by Karen Hanrahan* BK showed a time-lapse of their burger rotting.

 So, what does it mean to "show, not tell" in your B2B writing?

-Don't get me started but I absolutely despise sentences that start with
+Don't get me started, but I absolutely despise sentences that start with

 Take a look at how Coca-Cola writes about its packaging sustainability goals.